 Organizational data has become the key to business survival.
-It becomes more and more critical each day.
+Each day it becomes more and more critical.
 As a result, data experts have developed a separate field of “data mining”.

 If data is extracted, analyzed, and used effectively, it has the power to answer many of the toughest organizational questions as well as help organizations realize their most ambitious goals.

-Professionals in the DevOps field now see an even more significant opportunity to impact the data mining process.
+Professionals in the DevOps field now see a significant opportunity to impact the data mining process.
 By integrating fresh capabilities and strategies into the platforms and applications they create for their organizations, they can help transform the way organizations utilize data.

-At the same time, recent advancements in data science, such as the use of parallel processing platforms where massive datasets are interrogated in near-real-time, are making things more interesting.
+At the same time, recent advancements in data science, such as the use of parallel processing platforms where massive datasets are interrogated in near real-time, are making results more all encompassing.